whisthq/whist/ecs-host-setup/README.md

 ./build_protocol.sh && ./build_container_image.sh base && ./run_container_image.sh base
 ```

-Now from a fractal client, try connecting to the IP given by `curl ipinfo.io` inside the container.
+Now, from a Fractal client, try connecting to the IP given by running `curl ipinfo.io` inside the container.
+You should be all set!